Contact me: Here.

 I ended up getting a Masters of Information Systems Management from Brigham Young University in Provo, Utah.
 But two years before I graduated, while working for the startup that would become Omniture, I decided I couldn’t wait to graduate and started a web design firm.
 That was in 1999 and today that company is MWI, which I still run.
 It’s the only job I’ve ever kept for more than five months.
 Today MWI still does web design, although our focus is on the entire gamut of online marketing services.
 We like to get involved with our clients as their virtual online marketing department and handle everything from strategy to execution.
 We make it easy by allowing clients to pay a fixed monthly rate, and in return they get everything taken care of that’s related to online marketing, and a nice set of monthly reports that show that everything is going well.
 MWI is headquartered in Salt Lake City, Utah, but I am currently living in Hong Kong where I’m opening a branch office of the firm.

-I also enjoy writing and have been privileged to write for various publications including Fast Company, Business Insider, VentureBeat, South China Morning Post, and Forbes, where I write regularly as a contributor.
+I’m privileged to write for various publications including Fast Company, Business Insider, VentureBeat, South China Morning Post, Entrepreneur, and Forbes, where I write regularly as a contributor.
 If you would like me to write a guest post for your blog or publication please contact me, I’d love to.

 I’m married to a beautiful, smart woman and we have two young children who have replaced our TV as our source of entertainment.
 I still enjoy skateboarding, reading, and drawing, and have added trail running and triathlons to my list of hobbies.